 18 Bhangarh Fort, Rajasthan, India

-17 Heard Island Volcano, Australia
+17 Heard And McDonald Island, Australia

 One of the most remote territories in the world, Heard Island is considered an Australian territory, even though it's located between Madagascar and Antarctica.
 It's home to a wide range of animals, such as seals, penguins, and marine birds, as well as more than 40 glaciers.